interpretml/interpret/docs/interpret/hyperparameters.md

 guidance: A smaller learning_rate promotes finer model adjustments during fitting, but may require more iterations.
 Generally, we believe a smaller learning_rate should improve the model, but sometimes hyperparameter tuning seems to be needed to select the best value.

-## greediness
+## greedy_ratio
 default: 1.5

 hyperparameters: [0.0, 0.25, 0.5, 0.75, 1.0, 1.25, 1.5, 1.75, 2.0, 4.0]

-guidance: greediness is a good candidate for hyperparameter tuning as the best value is dataset dependent.
+guidance: greedy_ratio is a good candidate for hyperparameter tuning as the best value is dataset dependent.

 ## cyclic_progress
 default: 1.0